 The Whisky Bar at The Athenaeum

 This classy Piccadilly hotel’s whisky bar features more than 300 versions of the grain-based liquor.
 The aptly named and intimate Whisky Bar serves nibbles and cheese pairings with its whiskies, while connoisseur Ivo is on hand to help with your selection.
 Whisky-lovers of all sorts will be catered for at The Athenaeum, with a large menu of malted and blended Scottish whiskies, as well as Irish, North American and Japanese bottles – there’s also the chance to try Welsh and vintage tipples.

 Located in the heart of the City, the Bar & Grill at Coq d'Argent offers over 70 different blends of whisky, including a collection of Japanese whiskies.
 Enjoy your whisky with a snack or tapas from the bar menu, while enjoying the view across London from the heated rooftop garden.

 Housing its own distillery behind the bar, this East London venue serves both its own and imported gins, rums and vodkas.
-Although its own whiskies will not be available for a while yet, it serves 50 tipples from around the world and hosts bespoke tasting events.
+Although East London Liquor Company's own whiskies will not be available for a while yet, it serves 50 tipples from around the world and hosts bespoke tasting events.
 On the site of an old glue factory in Bow and with an industrial décor in keeping with its heritage, this bar provides a great chance to learn about the distilling process.

 Take your pick from the 200 whiskies and bourbons on offer at Salt Whisky Bar and Dining, near Marble Arch.
 This modern lounge bar and restaurant has a vast array of Scottish whiskies and American bourbons, as well as a good choice of Irish, blended and Japanese bottles – try a mix at regular tastings.
 Unsurprisingly, given the restaurant’s focus on Indian cuisine, there are even Indian whiskies to discover.